mlubinsky/mlubinsky.github.com/spark/README.md

 ### Coalesce vs repartition

-coalesce only can decrease # of partitions and it reuse the existing partitions to mimimize shuffling
+coalesce only can decrease # of partitions and it reuse the existing partitions to mimimize shuffling but it will lead to unequal sized partitions

 ### Transformation are functions implemented on RDD reulting in another RDD
 Basic Transformations are - map and filter.
 After the transformation, the resultant RDD is always different from its parent RDD.